-Any portion of your Pell grant that is not spent on qualified education expenses is required to be reported on your tax return.
+Any portion of your Pell grant that is not spent on qualified education expenses is required to be reported as income on your tax return.
 Qualified education expenses include tuition and fee payments, and the books, supplies, and equipment required for your courses.

 For example, if you take a biology class and the professor requires all students to purchase a specific textbook, the cost of the book is a qualified expense.
 If the professor only recommends the book, it is not a qualified education expense.